Vadhir Derbez

-Vadhir Derbez Alejandro González Torres Prince (born 18 February 1991), better known as Vadhir Derbez, is a Mexican actor and singer who has worked for Televisa, Univision, Warner Brothers, Netflix, TV Azteca and Telemundo.
+Vadhir Derbez Alejandro González Torres (born 18 February 1991) is a Mexican actor and singer who has worked for Televisa, Univision, Warner Brothers, Netflix, TV Azteca and Telemundo.

 Personal life

 Derbez was born in Mexico City.
 His father is comic actor Eugenio Derbez.

 He studied at military school Culver Academies for four years, where he practiced equestrianism.
-He rode in Barack Obama's Inaugural parade in Washington D.C. in 2009.
+He rode in Barack Obama's Inaugural parade in Washington D.C. in 2008.

 Career

 Television

-Vadhir began his acting career in 1997 at age six on the program "Derbez en Cuando", where he participated in the sketches "Tatiana y En Familia con Chabelo" (2000), and "Diseñador do ambos sexos" (2001).
-He earned his first featured part in the novela (soap opera) "Cómplices Al Rescate" (2002).
-"La familia P. Luche" (2002) was his next involved work, followed by "De pocas, pocas pulgas" (2003), "Par de ases" (2004), "Mujer, Casos de la Vida Real" (2004).
+Vadhir began his acting career in 1997 at age six on the program Derbez en Cuando, where he participated in the sketches Tatiana y En Familia con Chabelo (2000), and Diseñador do ambos sexos (2001).
+He earned his first featured part in the novela (soap opera) Cómplices Al Rescate (2002).
+La familia P. Luche (2002) was his next involved work, followed by De pocas, pocas pulgas (2003), Par de ases (2004), Mujer, Casos de la Vida Real (2004).
+In 2006 he was on the famous program Vecinos as recurring character Marco López Pérez for a total of 36 episodes.

+Derbez participated in Univision's first reality dance competition, Mira Quien Baila (2010) and was the winner of the shows first season.
+On November 21, 2010, he won first place in Mira Quien Baila: First Season.
+He acted in the famous series Gossip Girl: Acapulco (2013) as Maximiliano 'Max' Zaga, one of the protagonists, alongside Alexis Ayala, José María Torre, and Issabela Camil.

-In 2016, Vadhir played the role of "César Suárez", the psychopathic son of a drug lord in the soap opera "La querida del Centauro", a production of Sony Pictures, Teleset, and in collaboration with Telemundo, the show was aired in the United States, Mexico, and South America.
-In the same year the actor played a lead role in the first series shared amongst TV Azteca and Televisa Blim, "Entre correr y vivir", based on the lives of Ricardo and Pedro Rodríguez.
+In 2016, Vadhir played the role of César Suárez, the psychopathic son of a drug lord in the soap opera La querida del Centauro, a production of Sony Pictures, Teleset, and in collaboration with Telemundo, the show was aired in the United States, Mexico, and South America.
+In the same year the actor played a lead role in the first series shared amongst TV Azteca and Televisa Blim, Entre correr y vivir, based on the lives of Ricardo and Pedro Rodríguez.
 This show was filmed in the race course of Mexico City and in it Vadhir played the role of the race pilot Rodrigo Hernández.
 In 2019, he won the first season of ¿Quién es la máscara? as Camaleon.

 Entering the international market, the actor obtained a role on the Netflix series, Sense8 (2016) alongside Miguel Ángel Silvestre and Alfonso Herrera.

 Theatre

-The actor made his theater debut playing Tom Sawyer, the lead role in "Las aventuras de Tom Sawyer"(2004), an adaption of the story by Mark Twain.
-In 2013 he took part in the musical "Grease", playing 3 different roles (Tacho, Kiko, and Danny Sucko) during this time.
-Afterwards he earned a lead part in the Broadway musical "Rock of Ages" (2014), playing the role of Jerry, along with the actress and singer Dulce Maria.
-He then played a lead role in Grease (2017) once more on "Musical USA" making rounds in a few cities in the United States.
+The actor made his theater debut playing Tom Sawyer, the lead role in Las aventuras de Tom Sawyer (2004), an adaption of the story by Mark Twain.
+In 2013 he took part in the musical Grease, playing 3 different roles (Tacho, Kiko, and Danny Sucko) during this time.
+Afterwards he earned a lead part in the Broadway musical Rock of Ages (2014), playing the role of Jerry, along with the actress and singer Dulce Maria.
+He then played a lead role in Grease (2017) once more on Musical USA making rounds in a few cities in the United States.